AmnElDawla/OasisPro/README.md

 ## Important Notice

-To get the most updated version of the project, please type in gnome-terminal in the folder that you created as repo for the project the following command: `git pull` as seen in the picture below.
+To get the most updated version of the project, please type in gnome-terminal in the folder that you created as the repo for the project the following command: `git pull` as seen in the picture below.

 ![](image/Image23.PNG)